 All horse owners must ensure that their horse is correctly identified; they must also hold a valid passport (equine identification document) for their animal.
 The same requirement applies to all owners of equines.

-Horses born since 1 October 2018 need to be microchipped with a unique number and this must be done before applying for a horse passport.
+Since 1 October 2020 all horses, regardless of age, need to be microchipped with a unique number and this must be done before applying for a horse passport.

 Microchips, which are also known as transponders, are read-only passive radio frequency identification devices that are implanted into a horse's body and have an identification number unique to that particular animal.
-Only a registered veterinary surgeon of the Royal College of Veterinary Surgeons can implant the device.
+Only a registered veterinary surgeon of the Royal College of Veterinary Surgeons or equivalent professional body in a Member State of the European Union (EU) can implant the device.
 A vet must undertake procedures to detect any previous devices already fitted to a horse before beginning to implant a microchip.

 Horses must hold a valid passport issued by a recognised horse passport issuing body (IB) - also known as a passport-issuing organisation (PIO) - by 30 November of the year of their birth or within six months of their birth, whichever is the later.